awsdocs/aws-doc-sdk-examples/php/cross_service/aurora_item_tracker/README.md

 the *describe-stacks* command from the AWS CDK instructions.
 Do the same for the database name.

 This opens a SQL query console.
 You can run any raw SQL queries here that you want.
-Run the following to create the work table.
+Run the following statement to create the work table.

+If you are using the MySQL-compatible edition:
 ```sql
 create table work_items (
   work_item_id INT AUTO_INCREMENT PRIMARY KEY,